scylladb/scylladb/docs/docker-hub.md

 ### `--listen-address ADDR`

-The `--listen-address` command line option configures the IP address the Scylla instance listens for client connections.
+The `--listen-address` command line option configures the IP address the Scylla instance listens on for connections from other Scylla nodes.

 For example, to configure Scylla to use listen address `10.0.0.5`: